Madden NFL 19

 Madden NFL 19 is an American football sports video game based on the National Football League (NFL), developed and published by EA Sports.
-An installment in the long-running Madden NFL series, the game was released for PlayStation 4, Xbox One, and Windows on August 10, 2018, the first time it released for the latter since Madden NFL 08.
+The 29th installment of the long-running Madden NFL series, the game was released for PlayStation 4, Xbox One, and Windows on August 10, 2018, the first time it released for the latter since Madden NFL 08.

 Pittsburgh Steelers wide receiver Antonio Brown is the cover athlete of the standard edition of the game, while Pro Football Hall of Fame wide receiver Terrell Owens is on the cover of the "Hall of Fame" edition, featured in a Dallas Cowboys uniform.

 Development

 In May 2018, Pro Football Hall of Fame member Terrell Owens was announced to be on the cover of the "Hall of Fame" edition of the game.
 Owens is featured in a Dallas Cowboys uniform, a move which was questioned by some as Owens played eight seasons with the San Francisco 49ers, compared to just three with the Cowboys.
 The game's standard edition cover features former Pittsburgh Steelers wide receiver Antonio Brown.

-The soundtrack for the game features over 30 tracks from artists such as Migos, Pusha T, Post Malone, T.I., N.O.R.E., Schoolboy Q, Fat Joe, Anderson .Paak, Berner, 2 Chainz, Young Thug, Cardi B, Lil Skies, and Nicki Minaj, among an original score by John Debney.
+The soundtrack for the game features over 30 tracks from artists such as Migos, Pusha T, Post Malone, T.I., N.O.R.E., Schoolboy Q, Fat Joe, Anderson .Paak, Jay Rock, Berner, 2 Chainz, BlocBoy JB, Young Thug, Cardi B, Lil Skies, and Nicki Minaj, among an original score by John Debney.
 EA added several more tracks to the game over the course of the 2018 NFL season.